2023 SID Awards

 The Bredendieck Awards recognize the contributions of Hin Bredendieck to the School of Industrial Design and underscore the direct connections between the industrial design program at the Bauhaus and our program here at Georgia Tech.
 The Bauhaus introduced a revolutionary approach to design with a central focus on user context and iterative design development, including experimentation and prototyping with an extensive array of materials.

-Richard Martin & Barbara Rose Humanitarian Design Award
+2023 Humanitarian Design Award

-The School of Industrial Design also presents the Richard John Livingstone Martin Humanitarian Design Award, which supports excellence in humanitarian design for undergraduates.
+The School of Industrial Design also presents the Richard John Livingstone Martin and Barbara Rose Humanitarian Design Award, which supports excellence in humanitarian design for undergraduates.
 The award honors the memory of Richard Martin, a professor of industrial design, and founder of the Center for Rehabilitation Technology which was later transformed into the Center for Assistive Technology and Environmental Access (CATEA).
 Martin was a beloved professor, dedicated to humanitarian design’s important role in society.
 He was well-regarded for his research and outreach to the community, but his focus and dedication was to his students.

 First Place: Buddy